rexgarland/civic-iq/README.md

 - 535
 ```

 Check out that file for more examples.
-It's also good to include sources when appropriate.
+It's also good to include sources below the question in code marks.

-Also, feel free to add work-in-progress there as well, since it won't be parsed.
+And feel free to add work-in-progress there as well, since it won't be parsed until the question is "staged" by adding the h1 header (`# `).

 ## Writing questions